 2.4.
 The representations are submitted on behalf of The Trustees of J.P.
-Milne (dec'd) Will Trust.
-The contact details for these organisations is c/o of the agent, Indigo Planning.
+Milne (dec'd) Will Trust (herein referred to as "the Milne Trust").
+The contact details for this organisation is c/o of the agent, Indigo Planning.